aimaaan/assignment01/README.md

 # INFO4345 WEB APP SECURITY | Class Assignment - Input Validation (Client & Server Side)

-# OVERVIEW
-This project consists of a web form that collects student details, validates the input on the client-side, submits the data to the server, and then displays the submitted data dynamically on another page.
-The project utilizes HTML, CSS (with Bootstrap for styling), JavaScript for client-side validation, and PHP for server-side operations including form submission handling and data display.
-Implement secure input validation by using built-in regex function for html, js, and php.
+## Overview
+This project showcases a comprehensive approach to web application security focusing on input validation from both client and server-side perspectives.
+It involves a web form designed to collect student details, employing HTML, CSS (Bootstrap for styling), JavaScript, and PHP.
+The emphasis is on secure input validation using regex functions across HTML, JavaScript, and PHP to ensure robust data integrity and prevent common web vulnerabilities.

-## Consists of:
+## Components
-- *form.html:*
-This is the main page of the application where users can enter student details.
-It includes fields for the student's name, matriculation number, current address, home address, email, mobile phone number, and home phone number.
-The form include html built-in regex of using ```pattern=" "``` for each input validation.

-- *validation.js:*
-This JavaScript file is responsible for client-side validation of the form inputs in form.html.
-It checks that all inputs match their respective patterns (e.g., email format, phone number length) and alerts the user to any validation errors before the form is submitted.
-It includes JS built-in regex function of ```test()``` for each input validation.

-- *addData.php:*
-After the form submission, addData.php handles the server-side validation and processing of the submitted data.
-It inserts the data into a MySQL database if all validations pass.
-This file ensures that the data stored in the database is consistent and formatted correctly.
-It includes PHP built-in regex function of ```preg_match()``` for each input validation.

-- *displayData.php:*
+- **form.html**: The primary interface where users input student details.
+Fields include student name, matriculation number, addresses, email, and phone numbers, with HTML's `pattern` attribute for regex-based validation.
+- **validation.js**: Manages client-side validation, ensuring all input fields conform to expected formats before submission.
+Utilizes JavaScript's `test()` method for regex validation.
+- **addData.php**: Processes form submissions server-side, performing additional validation checks before persisting data to a MySQL database.
+Leverages PHP's `preg_match()` for regex validation.
-This PHP script retrieves and displays all student details stored in the database.
-It generates a dynamic HTML table that lists every student's details.
+- **displayData.php**: Retrieves and displays stored student information from the database, presenting it in a dynamic HTML table format.
-This page is accessible after submitting the form, allowing users to see the stored information.

-## Relationships Between Files
-- form.html uses validation.js to validate form inputs on the client side before submission.
+## File Interactions
-- Upon submission, form.html sends data to addData.php for server-side processing and storage.
+- `form.html` employs `validation.js` for preliminary client-side validation.
+Upon validation, data is submitted to `addData.php` for further processing.
+- `addData.php` validates, processes, and stores submitted data in the database.
-- displayData.php is then used to fetch and display the submitted data from the database in a tabular format.
+- `displayData.php` accesses the database to fetch and display the submitted details, allowing users to view entered information post-submission.

-- form.html may include a link to displayData.php or vice versa to navigate between submitting new data and viewing existing data.
+## Navigating the Application
+- Users start at `form.html`, entering student information and benefiting from real-time input validation.
+- Upon form submission, if validations pass, `addData.php` stores the data and may redirect to `displayData.php`.
+- `displayData.php` allows users to view all stored student details, demonstrating successful data storage and retrieval.

+This project serves as a practical implementation of both client and server-side validation techniques, emphasizing the importance of secure data handling in web development.